Metastability, chaos and spectrum tomography for Bose-Hubbard rings and chains: Summary

 In some sense, the grand motivation for the present work is to provide tools and to achieve a better understanding regarding the validity or the failure of the semiclassical eigenfunction hypothesis of Percival.
 To the best of our understanding, while this hypothesis is widely accepted, a universal rigorous proof for all Hamiltonian systems does not exist.
 Rather, there are specific inquiries, mainly numerical.
-But alas, these inquiries usually refer to systems that have 2~dof, which we regard as non-generic in this context, notably the well-studied Mushroom Billiard \cite{Mushroom} and the Kicked Top \cite{KickedTop}.
-The failure of this hypothesis, even for relatively small systems, is likely to be of significance for studies of quantum thermalization and many-body localization, where the role of the underlying mixed phase-space is ill understood.
-This holds in particular for strongly disordered systems, where thermalization can be modeled as the ergodization of small nearby chaotic subsystems that exchange particles and energy, sometimes referred to as hot spots \cite{Basko}.
+But alas, these inquiries usually refer to systems that have 2~dof, which we regard as non-generic in this context, notably the well-studied Mushroom Billiard \cite{Mushroom} and the Kicked Top \cite{KickedTop}. {An exception is Ref.\cite{Richter} where the semiclassical eigenfunction hypothesis was studied and visualized for a 4D map.} The failure of this hypothesis, even for relatively small systems, is likely to be of significance for studies of quantum thermalization and many-body localization, where the role of the underlying mixed phase-space is ill understood.
+This holds in particular for strongly disordered systems, where thermalization can be modeled as the ergodization of small nearby chaotic subsystems that exchange particles and energy, sometimes referred to as hot spots~\cite{Basko}.